Traefik Reverse Proxy - Self-Host HTTPS Web Services

-But what if numerous clients need access, or we don't want to provide certificates to each user?
-What if a service requires more resources than a small Raspberry Pi can provide?
-This is where reverse proxies and SSL certificates come in.
+But what if an indefinite number of clients should access our system, or we don't want to provide every user with a certificate?
+Or what if we operate a service that temporarily requires more resources than a small Raspberry Pi can provide?

 Traefik Architecture (Source: traefik.io)